CUSTODIANS OF THE LAND

 Leaving the farm better than we found it

 The majority of farmers think of themselves as custodians of the land for subsequent generations.
 As fifth-generation farmers, with the sixth on the ground, it is our aim to leave the farm in better order than we found it.
-The first part of our journey has been transitioning away from synthetic fertilisers and chemicals in our grazing country.
 Without a doubt, a multi-species, rotationally grazed pasture is doing magical things to the soil.
 By looking after the soil we build up the microbes that activate all the goodness that's transferred to the plants and animals grazing on top.
 The benefit of this process can be seen at harvest time - when the fruit or seed, plant or grazing animal that is harvested is a premium product.
 It's had the benefit of having accessed the best available nutrients the soil has to offer.
 This is an important thing for the consumer.
-It means we are able to consume produce that is of the highest possible quality.
+It means food that is of the highest possible quality.
 It means all those healthy nutrients are in the plant or animal.
 That's what healthy eating is, taking the best the soil has to offer and turning it into food so we can function at our optimum.
-Humans can't function at their optimum if our energy comes from calories alone, it has to come from nutrient-dense food, and nutrient dense food only comes from healthy soils.
+Humans can't function at their optimum if our energy comes from calories alone, it has to come from nutrient-dense food, and nutrient-dense food can only come from healthy soils.

 It's important we don't criticise traditional farming methods - they have successfully fed a growing world population and an emerging middle class by adapting to change and embracing technology for the past 80 years.
 They have met demand and their market in an impressive way.
 They have developed the farming land, built infrastructure and laid the foundation for emerging agriculture.
 They created systems that have been by modern measurements, both profitable and productive.
 At Outback Lamb we now find ourselves moving on from this system to the next stage in the process of farming and feeding the world.